TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/13 - 1 Chronicles/1 Chronicles 5/1 Chronicles 5.19.md

 ---

-And they made war with the Hagrites, with Jetur, and Naphish, and Nodab.
+They made war with the Hagrites, with Jetur, and Naphish, and Nodab.